syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Dragging

-The Dialog supports to drag within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically by using [DialogOptions.AllowDragging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_AllowDragging) property.
+The Dialog supports dragging within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically by using the [DialogOptions.AllowDragging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_AllowDragging) property.

 {% tabs %}